 After weeks of intensive clean-up operations, grading of runways & taxiways & general clearing work

 the Murrays are now progressing on their new aircraft repair shop business, known as Murray's Aircraft Service.

 The runway is 4,200' in length.
 Acres of tie-down space are open & 80/87 fuel is available."

 The July 1965 Phoenix Sectional Chart (courtesy of Ron Kunse)

 depicted Downtown Tucson Airport as having a 4,300' unpaved runway.

-was a 1966 photo by Brian Baker of Piper PA-25 sprayer N6165Z in front of the hangars.
+A 1966 photo by Brian Baker of Piper PA-25 sprayer N6165Z in front of the Tucson Downtown Airport hangars.

 Downtown Tucson Airport was still listed as an active airport in the 1972 Flight Guide (courtesy of Chris Kennedy).